Analyst

 I co-teach Causal Inference an intensive in the summer session at ANU for masters students.
 The course aims to take masters-level data scientists and give them the tools for making causal inferences from data including the use of randomised controlled trials, quasi-experimental methods and causal machine learning.

 I work on answering social science research questions with large and often complex datasets.
 Most of this work is consulting for governments.
-Some highlights have been modelling the effects of COVID-19 containment policies on vaccine adoption and psychological wellbeing, evaluating a housing program for those exiting custody for an Australian corrections.
+Some highlights have been modelling the effects of COVID-19 containment policies on vaccine adoption and psychological wellbeing, evaluating a housing program for those exiting custody for an Australian corrections department and working on a project to determine the effect that socio-economic stressors in childhood can have on biomarkers later in life.

 Melbourne, Victoria, Australia